questdb/documentation/documentation/guides/enterprise-quick-start.md

 This provides authenticated access to QuestDB for the "ingest" user.

-For example, if you are leveraging Java:
+For example, if you are leveraging Java and our recommended InfluxDB Line Protocol over HTTP client:

 ```java
 Java client example: